Copy to clipboard

 Microservices architecture pattern is much more than just a collection of plugins or functions: it’s a whole logical system, where none of the functionalities are redundant or duplicated.
 We will explain it in more detail when talking about migration from monolith to microservices.

 Microservices are a part of the broader Jamstack approach.
-We have discussed this idea in many of our blog posts, sometimes directly, and sometimes in the context of other subjects, so we will just briefly recall the idea here.
+And what is Jamstack?
+We have discussed this idea in many of our blog posts, sometimes directly, and sometimes in the context of other subjects, so feel free to explore our blog!

 To put it shortly, Jamstack (short for JavaScript, APIs and Markup) is an approach to creating websites and apps that grants the advantages of static websites (like efficiency, speed, and security), while at the same time allowing for dynamic and fully interactive content with almost infinite scalability and flexibility.